akleinvm/pcf-file-upload-button/README.md

 ## Properties

-- `fileBase64`: Outputs the file's contents as a Base64-encoded string.
+- `content`: Outputs the file's contents as a Base64-encoded string.
 - `fileName`: Outputs the name of the uploaded file.

 ## Usage